Constable Care: Safety School

 Constable Care commenced planning in late 2012 to build and operate a road and transport safety experiential learning centre for children aged 4–11 years at its site in Maylands.
 Thanks to the support of Lotterywest and a number of corporate sponsors, the 3,500 sqm centre was completed and opened in July 2017 and now provides a fully functioning urban streetscape for practical bike and pedestrian skills education.
 The centre includes working traffic signalling, rail crossing, school zone and scale buildings, lifesize bus and train models, a rail platform and working pedestrian crossing.
 It also incorporates an Augmented reality experience on iPad minis that enables children to identify and resolve pedestrian, bike and public transport safety risks overlaid on the environment, with results tracked in real time and linked to WA curriculum education outcomes.
 The $1.7 million Constable Care Safety School has been operating for primary school excursion groups since October 2017, and opened for family school holiday bookings in January 2018, with up to 10,000 children and adults attending each year.

 Ethics Pilot

 In 2022 Constable Care partnered with NSW charity Primary Ethics to deliver a pilot program for Year 5 students in 12 WA public primary schools.
-Over 600 students took part in weekly ethical reasoning and critical thinking discussion groups throughout the school year, led by trained volunteers working from curriculum materials developed by Prmary Ethics.
+Over 600 students took part in weekly ethical reasoning and critical thinking discussion groups throughout the school year, led by trained volunteers working from curriculum materials developed by Primary Ethics.
 The aim of the philanthropically funded pilot was to demonstrate the value in this skill building process for individual children, schools and parents, with a view to expanding the program to allow opt-in for all WA public schools across K-6 years in subsequent years.
 Constable Care is undertaking a robust evaluation of the evidence for benefit with the aim of establishing the program as a systemic evidence-based approach to harm and crime prevention.